Governance

 - CareSuper’s remuneration reflects the market in which the Fund competes for the capabilities required to achieve its business priorities and is consistent with its values and all profit-to-members ethos.

 Staff are remunerated by way of a fixed salary package.
-The Fund does not pay short or long term incentives, believing these are not aligned with its ‘profit to members’ ethos.
+The fund pays short term incentives to specific roles in the Investments function to support a culture of high performance, accountability and improve financial outcomes for members.
 Annually, the CEO sources relevant market data from surveys to benchmark the salaries of each position within the Trustee Office.
 The annual salaries budget and total increases are approved by the Governance and Remuneration Committee.

 How we remunerate executives